arcot23/smart_tools/README.md

 # smart_tools: tools to make data analysis easy

-**smart_tools** is a package with a set of command-line tools together with its python library.
+**smart_tools** contains a collection of command-line tools and a package with a set of command-line tools together with its python library.
 This comprises:

 # Table of Contents